 Are you dreaming of life as a scuba diving instructor?
 Are you imagining yourself on a tropical island scuba diving and meeting people from all around the world?
 If so, the PADI Instructor Development Course (IDC) is your starting point for turning your dreams into a reality.
 Deciding to change your career is a big step, so we have put together a list of things you should consider before taking your IDC.

-What Is an IDC?
+What is an IDC?

 IDC stands for Instructor Development Course.
 It’s the course you need to take to become a PADI Open Water Scuba Instructor (OWSI).
-IDC’s are taught by PADI Course Directors, the highest level and most respected professional rating in recreational scuba diving.
+IDC’s are taught by PADI Course Directors, the highest level and most respected professional rating in scuba diving.

 How Long Does the Course Take?